shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 - Grants and fellowships
   - Apr.
 2024 -- Mar.
 2025: Research Encouragement Special Allowance, Japan Society for the Promotion of Science
   - Apr.
 2021 -- Mar.
 2025: Research Fellowship for Young Scientists (DC1), Japan Society for the Promotion of Science
   - Nov.
-2020 -- present: Sprouting Research RA in Value Exchange Engineering, Research Institute for an Inclusive Society through Engineering, The University of Tokyo
+2020 -- Sep.
+2022: Sprouting Research RA in Value Exchange Engineering, Research Institute for an Inclusive Society through Engineering, The University of Tokyo
   - Jan.
 2020 -- Mar.
 2025: Takuetsu Research Assistant, International Graduate Program of Innovation for Intelligent World, The University of Tokyo
 - Others
   - Jun.
 2018: First Prize of Freestyle B70kg Division, Eastern Japan Collegiate Rookie Wrestling Championship